Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Aluminum coils are cheaper than copper coils, making them more affordable for the average person.
 They also take less effort to form, which increases design efficiency.

 Copper’s low specific heat allows it to warm up quickly.
-As a result, copper can transfer heat better than aluminum.
+As a result, an advantage of copper is that it can transfer heat better than aluminum.
 This decreased specific heat increases the efficiency of the air conditioner and the energy needed.
 Yet, if you include a ceiling fan with your air conditioner, that can improve the overall cooling effect without overworking the A/C.

 Aluminum takes longer to heat, so you will notice that your AC takes longer to cool your house because of this lower transfer capability.
 Also, because the unit will retain that heat longer, it takes more time for the coils to cool longer after use.

-Aluminum requires welding to repair the coils, meaning that you must bring them into a service center for repair.
+Aluminum has a higher repair difficulty because it requires welding to repair the coils, meaning that you must bring them into a service center for repair.
 However, some HVAC professionals have invested in trucks with the necessary equipment to repair coils on the spot.

 Aluminum remains more easily damaged, even with improvements in technology.
 Therefore, you may need more frequent repairs if your unit does not undergo regular maintenance.